 Up to $1,700 per home is available to help British Columbians upgrade from oil heating to efficient electric air source heat pumps through the Oil to Heat Pump Incentive Program.
-For more information please see Media Release - New Oil to Heat Pump Incentive.
+For more information please see New Oil to Heat Pump Incentive Program.

 The Town of Ladysmith is committed to being part of the solution to prevent climate change and to reducing greenhouse gas (GHG) emissions.
 The Town of Ladysmith completed a Community Energy Plan in 2008 to identify ways to reduce energy consumption and GHG emissions both throughout the community and from municipal operations.
 The Community Energy Plan is consistent with the Town’s commitment to the Climate Action Charter and supports the Province’s goal of achieving a 33% reduction in emissions by 2020.
 The community’s GHG reduction targets are: